Skip to content

 Tools and Materials

-• TouchDesigner – Projection control and real-time visualization
+• TouchDesigner – projection and visualization.

-• Biomaterials – Cultivation of roots
+• Biomaterials – Cultivation and growth of living roots.

 Project Aims

-• Master Rhino/Grasshopper for parametric design
+• Master Rhino/Grasshopper for parametric design.

-• Learn Arduino sensor integration (touch/proximity)
+• Learn Arduino sensor integration (touch/proximity).

-• Explore TouchDesigner for real-time 3D visualization
+• Explore TouchDesigner for visualization.

-• Growing roots in parametric shapes
+• Grow roots in parametric shapes and integrate them into interactive systems.

 INSPIRATION